palantirnet/drupal-rector-sandbox/README.md

 Run `ddev . composer install`

-You can view the Rector report by running
+You can view the Rector report by running:

 `ddev . vendor/bin/rector process web/modules/custom/my-module --dry-run`

-Rector can update your code by running
+Rector can update your code by running:

 `ddev . vendor/bin/rector process web/modules/custom/my-module`

 ### Running Drupal Rector against a test module

-Drupal Rector comes with a test module that you can use to confirm rules are working.
+Drupal Rector comes with a test module that you can use to confirm rules are working:

 `ddev . vendor/bin/rector process web/modules/custom/rector_examples --dry-run`

 ## Developing with Drupal Rector